bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 __Debugging:__  __Check your output every single time you modify something.__ Debugging parallel programs is notoriously tricky, because  the threads can interleave in many ways and it's hard to picture what causes the error.
 If your output looks scrambled, its most likely due to a race condition.
 Consider again if your variables need to be shared or private.
 Remember that shared variables need to be updated in critical sections, which basically serialize the code, so you want to be careful to not put in too much synchronization (which will slow down your code), but sufficient (so that there are no race conditions).

 __Schedules:__  Determining that a point _q_ is visible may take anywhere from O(1) time  to traversing all the points in a row or column of the grid.
-Therefore some threads will get assigned to compute points that finish fast, others will compute points that take longer ---- the tasks are not equal this will lead to some threads finishing faster and being idle.
+Therefore some threads will get assigned to compute points that finish fast, others will compute points that take longer ---- the tasks are not equal and this will lead to some threads finishing faster and being idle.
 Overall this will slow down the code.
-You will want to experiment with the various _schedules_ available as options for the ```#pragma omp for``` (static and dynamic).
+You will want to experiment with the various _schedules_ available as options for the ```#pragma omp for``` (static and dynamic) --- and see if the times are better than with the default work sharing.

 ### Parallelizing the computation of pixel buffers